kspilario/kspilario.github.io/_pages/projects.md

 * Computational Design of High Entropy Alloys for Catalyst and Battery Applications (2022)
   * Role: Project Staff
   * Funding agency: DOST PCIEERD (Philippine Council for Industry, Energy, and Emerging Technology Research and Development)
+  * Won the DOST-PCIEERD Excellence in Project Implementation and Completion (EPIC) Award, June 2026

 ## Ongoing Projects